JasperFx/jasper/docs/guide/in-memory-bus.md

 ## Enqueueing Messages Locally

 ::: tip warning
-The `IMessagePublisher` and `IExecutionContext` interfaces both implement the `ICommandBus` interface as well.
+The `IMessagePublisher` and `IMessageContext` interfaces both implement the `ICommandBus` interface as well.
 :::

 You can queue up messages to be executed locally and asynchronously in a background thread: